joejcollins/rhapsody-angel/queens/2018-sonja.md

 2019-07-07 Put on another empty super to give them something to work on.
 Added two brood frames to bring them up to 18 frames.

-2019-07-06 Looked for the queen but couldn’t find her.
+2019-07-06 Looked for the queen but couldn't find her.
 No signs of swarming but lots of bees, needs another super and a couple more brood frames.

-2019-06-30 Took off the shit brood frames that had drones laid in them and distributed them to the other hives.
+2019-06-30 Took off the messed up brood frames that had drones laid in them and distributed them to the other hives.

 2019-06-28 Saw brood and eggs.
 There are rubbish brood frames that had drone laying workers on them.

-2019-06-22 Saw eggs but didn’t see the queen.
+2019-06-22 Saw eggs but didn't see the queen.
 Not a lot of stores so I put on a feeder.

 2019-06-02 Plenty of eggs, no obvious signs of queen production but there were some queen cups.
 They are drawing out the frames I put in and there are a lot of bees.
 I think it might be a good idea to swap them to the other side of the production hive.